sehoonha/pydart2/README.md

 </tr>
 </table>

 - News!
+ + [2016/09/24] PyDART2 now supports both Python2 and Python3.
- + [20160805] PyDART is upgraded to PyDART2, for easier installation and richer APIs.
+ + [2016/08/05] PyDART is upgraded to PyDART2, for easier installation and richer APIs.

 ======
-PyDART2 is an open source python binding of DART(6.0.1), an open source physics simulator.
+PyDART2 is an open source python binding of DART, an open source physics simulator.
 Its APIs are designed to provide concise and powerful control on DART physics worlds.
 Further, a user can write simulations with a numerous python scientific libraries, such as NumPy(linear algebra),